 “I am very thankful for my life and all its blessings.
 I wouldn’t change a thing about it.”

 He reminisces about growing up on a farm, a few blocks from the silo.
 Mr. Estes remembers his family having what they needed, but money was scarce.
 “You learn to appreciate and be thankful for what you have,” he says.
 The family had no indoor plumbing, and kids gathered at one home in the neighborhood to watch the first television set.

-“I hope the people who had anything to do with this mural know how pleased and honored and appreciative I am.”
+“I hope the people who had anything to do with this mural know how pleased, honored, and appreciative I am.”

-Mr. Estes stresses these are his “happiest days.”
+“These are my happiest days,” says Mr. Estes.
 Although he’s blessed with a great family and a wonderful life, the mural is “the icing on his cake.”
 As I joke about his celebrity status, he shakes his head.
 “I don’t want to be famous.
 I just want to be remembered as a person who tried to be the best I could be for my community and my family.”